chef/chef-web-docs/chef_master/source/ctl_chef_client.rst

    .. tag node_ctl_run_list

-   ..
-This file documents specifc behavior related to the -j option in the chef-client, chef-solo, and chef-shell executables.

    Use this option to define a ``run_list`` object.
 For example, a JSON file similar to:

    .. code-block:: javascript